 Nas, Illmatic – ‘The World Is Yours’ BREAKDOWN

-The 1983 film ‘Scarface’ is probably the most referenced movie in hip hop history and Nas’ names his song after the phrase embossed on a sculpture seen the film’s denouement.
+The 1983 film ‘Scarface’ is probably the most referenced movie in hip hop history and Nas names his song after the phrase embossed on a sculpture seen during the film’s denouement.
 The phrase itself originates from the original 1932 version of the movie.
-The impact of De Palma’s Scarface on hip hop was immense and influenced parts of Nas’ Illmatic.
-Another example bar the song’s title is the line ‘I’m like Scarface, sniffin’ cocaine’ from ‘NY State Of Mind’.
+The impact of De Palma’s Scarface on hip hop was immense and influenced other parts of Illmatic in bars such as ‘I’m like Scarface, sniffin’ cocaine’ from ‘N.Y.
+State of Mind’.

 The song has many layers and meanings.
 The idea of the world being yours is similar to the Shakespearean notion that ‘All the world’s a stage’ or ‘The world is your oyster’.
 Therefore, Nas roots the track to this central motivational and conducive idea.
 In a way, he uses the title to promote the optimism associated with chasing ‘The American Dream’, regardless of its unattainability and probable fallacy, it is a moral incentive and hope to residents.